buildbeaver/buildbeaver.github.io/docs/guide-to-dynamic-builds/key-concepts.md

 BuildBeaver is centered on the idea of fully dynamic builds that can be run anywhere.
 That means on your laptop, inside a CI system (including GitHub Actions).

-**Build Controller**: There is a single *Build Controller* job per build, which defines the workflows making up the build and adds all dynamically-submitted jobs to the build.
+**Build Controller**: There is a single *Build Controller* job per build, running a program which defines the workflows making up the build and adds all dynamically-submitted jobs.
+New jobs can be added to any workflow at any time in code.

 **API Based**: The Build Controller job communicates with the BuildBeaver server (or a cut-down server running inside the **bb** executable) via the *Dynamic REsT API*.
 There is an OpenAPI definition for this API, as well